mnemnion/loon/notes/clu/semantics.md

 Can you pass templates a reader?
 Indeed, though it will default to Lun if you don't provide one.
 Defaulting to Clu would be pointless, no?
 But if your template was some kind of angle-bracketed markup language, you can assuredly pass a reader to your template.
 Templates are expected to evaluate their contents, not merely read them (that's a macro), but parsing is a degenerate case of evaluation, as is returning a string, or writing to a file and returning the handle, or whatever you want.
 What. ever. you. want.

 Specifically, a reader decomposes into a syntax and an evaluator for that syntax.
-What Lisp folks call a "reader" is actually a `<Syntax>` in Clu, aka `<||>` which we read as 'the type of the empty syntax'.
+What Lisp folks call a "reader" is actually a `:[Syntax]:` in Clu, aka `:[||]:` which we read as 'the type of the empty syntax'.
 What we call a reader evaluates its context, as well as parsing it.

 I think these reasonably qualify as fexprs.
 Maybe?
 I'm pretty sure it's a fexpr if you pass it the Clu reader.
 But it's more than a fexpr.
 If we ever decide to bypass the Lua layer, the templates can emit and compile LuaJIT bytecode directly.
 Or asm.js, or whatever's clever.